UPTechMX/capsus-website/exampleSite/content/english/careers/careers.md

           info3:
             - info3_title: "Are you interested? \n\nContact us:"
               info3_content: |
-                Send an email to ideas@capsus.mx with your CV, a cover letter in spanish about why you are interested in working at CAPSUS and what motivates you to pursue a professional career in the sustainability area, and a letter in English where you can tell us:
+                Send an email to ideas@capsus.mx with your CV, a cover letter in spanish about why you are interested in working at CAPSUS and what motivates you to pursue a professional career in the sustainability area.
-                - Who are you?
-                - What are your passions in life?
-                - What are your hobbies?
-                - What are your current and future professional objectives?
-                - Some of your achievements or previous projects that you are proud of.

                 After analyzing your documentation, we will contact you for an interview where we can clarify the doubts that you and we have.
           info4: